awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 **Note**
 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
 For more information, see [Configure kubectl for Amazon EKS](configure-kubectl.md)\.

+If you are done with your Amazon EKS cluster, you should delete it and its resources so that you do not incur additional charges\.
+For more information, see [Deleting a Cluster](delete-cluster.md)\.